1st Fallschirm-Panzer Division Hermann Göring: Training and selection

 During the wars years a further requirement was added: the volunteer would have to sign up for 12 years service.
 Those conditions were much the same as those demanded for ingress into the Großdeutschland and the Leibstandarte.
 As the war progressed and the scale of combat losses mounted, such restrictive criteria could not be sustained in any of these élite formations.
 Many Luftwaffe personnel would simply be drafted into the Hermann Göring from other units to replace combat losses.

-With high caliber recruits, the regiment occupied a brand new purpose-built barracks complex at Berlin-Reinickendorf, which was constructed to the highest standards and with the most modern of facilities.
+With high caliber recruits, the regiment occupied a brand new purpose-built barracks complex at Berlin-Reinickendorf, which was constructed to the highest standards and with the most modern of facilities for the time.
 The complex boasted over 120 buildings and included gymnasia, outdoor and indoor swimming pools, sports areas and its own post office.
-The smartly dressed General Göring soldiers, in their distinctive uniforms with white collar patches and special unit cuffband (Ärmelstreifen), became a regular sight on the streets of Berlin.
+The sharply dressed General Göring soldiers, in their distinctive uniforms with white collar patches and special unit cuffband (Ärmelstreifen), became a regular sight on the streets of Berlin.

 By 1939, the regiment had grown considerably.
 Troops of the regiment took part in many of the great pre-war parades through Berlin.
 They provided guards for Reichsmarschall Hermann Göring's own headquarters, the changing of the guard often being performed with all due ceremony including the presence of the regiment's own military band.
 The regiment also undertook guard duties at Göring's private retreat, the sumptuous Carinhall estate - named after Göring's deceased first wife, Carin Axelina Hulda Göring.

 The regimental order of battle on the eve of WW2 was: